zeroeval/zeroeval-sdk/README.md

 # ZeroEval SDK

-All-in-one toolkit for **creating datasets, running AI/LLM experiments, and tracing multimodal workloads**.
+[ZeroEval](https://zeroeval.com) is an evaluations, a/b testing and monitoring platform for AI products.
+This SDK lets you **create datasets, run AI/LLM experiments, and trace multimodal workloads**.

-> Build, measure, and iterate on LLM-powered products with just a few lines of code.

 ---